Connecting to the host network

 (monitor) emulation CreateTap "tap0" "tap"

-Connecting TAP interface switch
+Connecting TAP interface to a switch

 Assuming you have already configured the simulated network, you can connect a TAP interface to a switch device by running: